 The Angle-French supersenis Concords airliner landed in Bahrain for a three-hour refuelling stop an Tuesday (???).

-The Angle-French supersenis Concords airliner landed in Bahrain for a three-hour refuelling stop an Tuesday (???).
+Background: The Angle-French supersenis Concords airliner landed in Bahrain for a three-hour refuelling stop an Tuesday (???).
 And while it was there, the Emli of Dahfain, Shelkh lea alskhaklife, was Given a touf of the British-huill prototype at the airport.

 With the Emir were Prime Minister Sheikh Khalifa Bin Sulman al-Khalifa and other cabinet ministers.
 Senier government officials also had a tour of the aircraft.